Funky Frame

 - CSRF protection on every state-changing request

-- XSS prevention through input sanitization and output escaping
+- XSS prevention through input sanitization

 Architecture Overview